philbackworks/3AFans.com-Site-Data/_toys-3ago/mars-ghost-of-guangzhou-gid.md

 product_code_/_link: N/A
 designer: Ashley Wood
 makers:
-points_of_articulation:
+points_of_articulation: 36
 variants:
-you_might_also_like:
+  -  MARS
   -  REMUS
+  -  ROMULUS
   -  Sky Blast Blue GID
-  -  MARS Ghost of Guangzhou GID
+  -  Universe Swirl MARS and EDO Commander
+you_might_also_like:
+  -  Saturn MK2 Titan WW7174 Set Two
-article_contributors: [Phil Back, Don Slater, MW Wutasi]
+article_contributors: [Phil Back, Don Slater, MW Wutasi, szutsung]
 toy_pics:
+  -  mars-ghost-of-guangzhou-gid_01-6_3a-toys_by_szutsung-via-instagram.jpg
+  -  mars-ghost-of-guangzhou-gid_02-6_3a-toys_by_szutsung-via-instagram.jpg
 backstory: CICF Guangzhou 2014 BBICN Exclusive
 sale_type:
 event_exclusive:
 event_details:
 source_doc: MW Wutasi - 3A spreadsheet - 01-15-2019
 ---
 "The Ghost was purchased by the city of GUANGZHOU to defend it against the terror of the <a href="/toys-3ago/squidicorn.html">SQUIDICORN</a> which attacks on a regular basis, only to be bitch slapped by the Ghost of Guangzhou!" - Ashley Wood, <a href="https://www.worldofthreea.com/threea-production-blog/qa39" target="_blank">Q and A #39</a>